-Note that the general topics of Branch-and-bound and Dynamic Programing are listed in (AL/Algorithmic Strategies).
+Note that the general topics of Branch-and-bound and Dynamic Programing are listed in AL/Algorithmic Strategies.

 - Constructing search trees, dynamic search space, combinatorial explosion of search space

 - Stochastic search

 - Simulated annealing

-- Genetic algorithms
+- o Genetic algorithms

-- Monte-Carlo tree search
+- o Monte-Carlo tree search

-- Implementation of A\ search, Beam search
+- Implementation of A search, beam search

-- Minimax Search, Alpha-beta pruning
+- Minimax search, alpha-beta pruning

 - Expectimax search (MDP-solving) and chance nodes

 - 1. Design and implement a genetic algorithm solution to a problem.
 [Usage] - 2.
 Design and implement a simulated annealing schedule to avoid local minima in a problem.
 [Usage] - 3.
-Design and implement A\/beam search to solve a problem.
+Design and implement A/beam search to solve a problem.
 [Usage] - 4.
 Apply minimax search with alpha-beta pruning to prune search space in a two-player game.
 [Usage] - 5.
 Compare and contrast genetic algorithms with classic search techniques.
 [Assessment] - 6.
 Compare and contrast various heuristic searches vis-a-vis applicability to a given problem.
 [Assessment]